 A great article about how replication topologies work, in addition to the DEFAULTIPSITELINK and related site link concepts.

 Covers some important facts to be aware of when upgrading a Windows Server network to Windows Server 2012.
 Notes that you can run Adprep on domain controllers that run 64-bit versions of Windows Server 2008 or Windows Server 2008 R2 to upgrade to Windows Server 2012.

-Covers details about communications over a trust and security related concepts of forest and domain trusts.
+Covers details about communications over trust and security-related concepts of forest and domain trusts.
 Enabling and disabling SID Filtering can be used to deny or allow access to resources.

 Talks about the complex infrastructure that is Group Policy and advises on checking group policy health, reading a group policy status report, checking active directory for replication issues, as well as how to verify a group policy object was replicated to all domain controllers.

 Default groups are security groups that are created automatically when you create an Active Directory domain.
 The Domain Admins group is an example of a default group.
 An administrator can use these predefined groups to delegate specific domain-wide administrative roles and help control access to shared resources.